TZstatsADS/Spring2018-Project5-grp3/README.md

 - Guo, Tao: Training part of the image for feature extracture.
 Building and training the Logistic Model for gender, attractiveness and face shape.
 Summary and Presentation with Yiran Jiang.
 - Jiang, Yiran: Collecting data.
 Improving and Running facenet CNN model for extracting features.
 Improving algorithm for cropping images.
 Dash code and functions design.
 Dash Interactive and Logic design.
 Presentation.
 - Liu, Fangbing: Designed python dash page, helped with processing data and organizing code.
-- Wang, Jingyi:  I designed camera connection and photo similarity, updated finding 4 similar celebrity face section, help designed python dash page and processed data.
+- Wang, Jingyi:  Designed camera connection and majority part of the finding similar celebrity photo section;  helped with python dash layout and part of the image feature extracture process.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.